dinhanhthi/dinhanhthi.com/_posts/mooc/2020-09-14-deeplearning-ai-tensorflow-course-3.md

 ]

 tokenizer = Tokenizer(num_words = 100, oov_token="<OOV>")
+            # num_words: max of words to be tokenized & pick
+            #   the most common 100 words.
-            # more words, more accuracy, more time to train
+            # More words, more accuracy, more time to train
             # oov_token: replace unseen words by "<OOV>"
 tokenizer.fit_on_texts(sentences) # fix texts based on tokens
 ```